top of page

 ARTISTS STATEMENT

 My work evolves from an intimate connection to place and reflects a deep sense of discovering and knowing that place.
-IDuring my formative years I was significantly influenced and taught by the Modernist Prairie artists of the of the day, my connection to fine art was through the Mendel Art Gallery, private art collections, visits to artist's studio, teachers who were artists, poets, writers - each taught me to see, to record and interpret the land and space around me.
+During my formative years in Saskatoon, I was significantly influenced and taught by the Modernist Prairie artists of the of the day; my connection to fine art was through Saturday morning art classes at the Mendel Art Gallery, visits to artist's studio, teachers who were artists, poets, writers - each taught me to see, to record and interpret the land and space around me.

-Venturing from the Prairies to Parson's School of Design at the age of 18, the urban landscape of New York City and the world opened up to me a new way of seeing.
-NYC fostered a need to find oneself amidst the throngs of people, buildings and ideas and it began to solidify my drive to explore the ideas around belonging as it is rooted in place or places, personally and professionally.
+Venturing from the Prairies to Parson's School of Design in New York City at the age of 18, the urban landscape and the world opened up to me a new way of seeing.
+Travel, study and work fostered a need to find oneself amidst the throngs of people, buildings and ideas and it began to solidify my drive to explore the ideas around belonging as it is rooted in place or places, personally and professionally.

 Isolation in a city or in a landscape became inspirational for me.
 It taught me to draw from personal strength and focused on my ability to learn, to express and to be.
 Place holding and belonging became my focus.

-In my early years as an architect, the subject matter was the built environment, both interior and exterior space and how those spaces are sculpted to create a quietly visceral and very personal experience.
+In my early years as an architect, the subject matter was the built environment, both interior and exterior space and how those spaces are sculpted to create a quietly visceral and very personal experience for my clients.
 The relationship between our interior spaces and exterior, our persona(s) and how those are presented to the world, how we are in this world, how we 'sit' in the landscape.
-So it came as no surprise that whether in Newfoundland or in the middle of NYC I am look for meaning and connection in my surroundings.
+So it came as no surprise that whether in Newfoundland or in the middle of New York City, I am looking for meaning and connection in my surroundings.
 Those visual conversations are my anchor, my creative practice, my home and my studio in Bonavista, Newfoundland.

-By exposing the beauty of the linen or cotton canvas, or the torrefied maple wood of the panels, zinc or stainless steel, I build on this 'foundation' to capture in acrylics or oil, archival inks or Japanese graphite, the place that surrounds me.
-The process and the conscious material choice creates subtle and delicate variations within each piece - the story telling begins.
+By exposing the warp and weft of the linen or uniformity of the cotton canvas, the grain of the torrefied maple wood, the properties of CorTen steel, Tyvek et al, I build on this 'foundation' to capture in acrylics or oil, archival inks or Japanese graphite, the place that surrounds me.
+The process and the conscious material choice creates subtle and delicate variations within each piece and the story telling begins -it is my visual communication of place and belonging both at a rural and global scale.

-Her works are in collections here at home in Newfoundland, across Canada, Europe and the USA.
+Barbara Houston’s work are in Public and Private collections in Newfoundland, across Canada, Europe and the USA.

 bottom of page